trawick/emptyhammock-time/README.md

 This function parses a text string describing a single time range on a specified date, returning a tuple of start and end times (`datetime.datetime`).
+The year will be set to the current year, unless the optional argument `now` is provided, in which case the year will be extracted from that `datetime`.
 The second time will be `None` if only one time is specified by the string.

 Example input: